Inner Speech

 Neural Mechanisms of Inner Speech

-At LISN, our research focuses on understanding these neural mechanisms and how they support inner speech’s diverse phenomenology (Pratts, Pobric, & Yao, 2023).
-We’ve found increased neural activity in auditory regions through fMRI (Yao, Belin, & Scheepers, 2011) and more synchronous auditory cortical oscillations in EEG (Yao et al., 2021) associated with inner speech during quote reading.
-Our meta-analysis suggests that inner speech may be supported by both a motor-driven pathway, involving the left IFG, and an auditory pathway, involving auditory perceptual areas.
-These pathways could potentially underpin different inner speech subtypes (Pratts, Pobric, & Yao, 2023).
+At LISN, our research focuses on understanding these neural mechanisms and how they support inner speech’s diverse phenomenology.
+We’ve highlighted the rhythmic nature of inner speech (Yao, 2025) by observing increased neural activity in auditory regions associated with speech prosody (Yao, Belin, & Scheepers, 2011) and more synchronous auditory cortical oscillations (Yao et al., 2021).
+Our recent meta-analysis (Pratts, Pobric, & Yao, 2023) suggests that inner speech may be supported by both a motor-driven pathway involving speech production circuits and an auditory pathway engaging perceptual mechanisms, potentially underpinning different inner speech subtypes.
 We are also employing machine learning to identify the neural features that characterise these subtypes, aiming for a more nuanced understanding of inner speech and its role in cognition.
 Through these research avenues, LISN seeks to deepen our understanding of the neural mechanisms of inner speech and its various subtypes.

 Inner Speech in Self-Consciousness